 - Stovetop heating.
 Set your beer on top of the stove and watch your thermometer.
 Make sure you stay at 175 F. Any higher, and you risk funny or offensive flavors in your beer.

 We prefer oven heating because the beer heats more evenly.
-Even heating will maintain the flavors of the beer.
+Even heating will extract brewers maintain the flavors of the beer.
 The heat affects the yeast, which can be volatile when subject to fluctuating temperatures.

 Stovetop heating might be more convenient (beer kettles are huge!) and have the added advantage of easy temperature checking.